How does this medication work? What will it do for me?

 The recommended dose of abatacept varies according to body weight.

-When abatacept is given as an intravenous injection, most adults will receive between 2 and 4 vials per infusion.
-Children may receive fewer vials of abatacept per infusion, depending on their weight.
+Abatacept can be given as an intravenous (into a vein) infusion or a subcutaneous (under the skin) injection.
+For intravenous infusions, the dose is based on body weight.
 The appropriate dose is usually given once every 2 weeks for the first 3 doses, and once every 4 weeks after that.
-Intravenous injections take approximately 30 minutes and are given by a health care professional, usually in a clinical setting such as a hospital clinic.
+Intravenous infusions take approximately 30 minutes and are given by a health care professional, usually in a clinical setting such as a hospital clinic.
+When abatacept is used to prevent GVHD, 4 doses are given by intravenous infusion on specific days relative to the cell transplant date.

 Subcutaneous abatacept is available as single-use prefilled syringes.
 It is used with the guidance and supervision of a doctor.
 Your doctor or nurse will assist you in the preparation and injection of your first dose (or first few doses).
 Do not attempt to inject this medication on your own until you completely understand how to inject a dose.